The 2 main conditions that cause COPD are emphysema and chronic bronchitis.

 Symptoms tend to start slowly over a few years, so many people may have COPD but not realise it.
 Common symptoms include shortness of breath, ongoing cough and coughing up phlegm or mucus.

 People with COPD are at risk of getting chest infections and COPD is a common cause of hospital admissions.

 There is no cure for COPD, but there are things you can do to improve your symptoms and breathe more easily, eg, quitting smoking, using your inhaler medicines and being up-to-date with your vaccinations.

 During the COVID-19 outbreak, if you use corticosteroid inhalers or courses of oral corticosteroids as part of your COPD plan, you should continue to do so.
 It is important that you manage your COPD as well as you can by continuing to use them – even if you test positive for COVID-19.

-How does COPD affect the lungs?
+How does COPD affect your lungs?

-What causes COPD?
+What are the causes of COPD?

 What are the symptoms of COPD?

 It is difficult to notice the symptoms of COPD at an early stage as they can be mild and may not occur all the time.
 The first symptoms of COPD tend to come on slowly, and people often mistake them as signs of ageing, lack of fitness or asthma.
 You may cough up mucus in the mornings or feel more short of breath than usual.
 Over time, the cough gets worse and occurs throughout the day.

 As COPD progresses, you may gradually find it harder to do your normal daily activities, such as gardening, hanging out the washing or carrying groceries, without feeling short of breath.